 Invicta Health were successful in a bid to pilot a scheme to develop the Clinical Pharmacist role within Primary Care.
 The Wave 1 Pilot commenced in 2016/2017 and consisted of a structured 18-month programme run by the Centre for Pharmacy Postgraduate Education.
-Working with several practices in the South Kent Coast area, the pilot proved a success and a bid to run a wave 2 pilot was submitted and was awarded to Invicta Health which will commence in 2017/2018.
+Following our success, we are now working with West Kent CCG and DGS CCG to implement wave two and three bids.

 Benefit the patients by: